virot/powershellYK/Docs/Commands/Set-YubikeyOTP.md

 PS C:\> Set-YubikeyOTP -Slot 1 -ChallengeResponse -SecretKey $OldKey
 ```

-Generate a new Challenge Response Secret Key.
-The ke will be printed after it is stored.
+Generate a new Challenge-Response Secret Key.
+The key will be printed after it is stored.

 ## PARAMETERS

 ### -Algorithm
-Algorithm for challange response
+Algorithm for Challange-Response.

 ```yaml
 Type: ChallengeResponseAlgorithm